Summer Solstice Snapshot

-- Log into your Budburst Account - submit your One-time or Life-cycle Report using your handheld device or record your observations on a field report form (downloadable from the plant webpage) and post your findings later.
+- Log into your Budburst Account - submit your Phenology Observation using your handheld device or record your observations on a field report form (downloadable from your plant's webpage and the bottom of this project page) and post your findings later.

 - Track your data - check your data from previous years in your Budburst Account, or view data from other observers using the Data menu.
 Is this year's flowers or fruits appearing earlier or later than previous years?

 We invite you to track your plant over the entire growing season.
-Create a Life-cycle Report to follow your tree through multiple phenophase events: Bud burst, first leaf, all leaves unfolded, first flower, full flower, first ripe fruit, full fruiting, 50% color and 50% leaf fall.
-If you missed the first few entries, don't worry, the data you DO collect will be helpful!
+Submit phenology observations as you monitor your plant through multiple phenophase events, from bud burst to all leaves withered.
+If you missed the first few events, don't worry, the data you DO collect will be helpful!

-All observations - whether Life-cycle or One-time - are helpful in understanding how plants respond to changes in climate and atmosphere over time.
+All observations are helpful in understanding how plants respond to changes in climate and atmosphere over time.